emsign/CP-CPS-Policy-Documentations/SSL-TLS-CP-CPS/emSign-SSL-TLS-CP-CPS.md

 <p><strong>Wildcard domains:</strong> These shall undergo additional checks, to not to wrongly issue, for a domain listed in public suffix list (PSL).
 If the domain is listed in PSL, the application shall be refused, unless applicant proves ownership of entire domain namespace.</p>
 <p><strong>Country:</strong> If the Country is present in application, it shall be validated against, the domain names ccTLD, or the domain registrar provided information, or by IP address range allocation (by country) checked for the domain or the applicant’s IP address.</p>
 <p><strong>IP Address</strong>: If the IP address is requested for the certificate, in place of domain name, it shall be verified to have the applicant’s control over the IP as per Baseline Requirements Section 3.2.2.5, by means of (i) change in agreed information in an URL containing the IP address, OR (ii)</p>
-<p>IP assignment document of IANA or Regional Internet Registry, OR (iii) Email, Fax, SMS, or Postal Mail to IP Address Contact OR (iv) Phone Contact with IP Address Contact OR (v) ACME “http-01” method for IP Addresses OR (vi) ACME “tls-alpn-01” method for IP Addresses performing r-DNS lookup resulting in a domain name verified by above procedure.</p>
+<p>IP assignment document of IANA or Regional Internet Registry, OR (iii) ACME “http-01” method for IP Addresses OR (iv) ACME “tls-alpn-01” method for IP Addresses performing r-DNS lookup resulting in a domain name verified by above procedure.</p>
 <p><strong>MPIC:</strong></p>
 <p>emSign implements Multi-Perspective Issuance Corroboration (MPIC) to improve protection against Border Gateway Protocol (BGP) hijacks and DNS manipulation during domain validation.
 MPIC is applied to the following validation methods:</p>
 <ol type="1">